 - Hot Glue and Gun

-My wreath was sort of uneven so I wrapped the straw wreath with felt.
+The straw wreath was uneven, so I wrapped it with felt.
 I found it made the yarn stick to the wreath better and made it easier to wrap.
-You can skip that step if you wish.
+You can skip this step if you wish.

 Hot glue one end of the puffy white yarn to the straw wreath and start wrapping it around the wreath.